two students standing in front of a campus building

 Community is at the heart of Emory’s AI.Humanity initiative.
 From new and current faculty to graduate, undergraduate, and professional students, AI.Humanity is designed to bring together a campus-spanning group of problem-solvers who inspire and advance each other’s efforts to realize the potential of ethical artificial intelligence technologies.

 With the goal of both expanding and nurturing this community, the Center for AI Learning, a key aspect of the AI.Humanity initiative, serves as a central hub for artificial intelligence learning and collaboration.
 The Center’s programming fosters interdisciplinary partnerships through activities such as seminars, workshops, interest group meetings, funding opportunities, and more.
-Researchers will find opportunities to meet potential collaborators with shared interests, pilot funds that give them a way to initiate work, and incubators that enable early collaborations to grow into ongoing research projects and workgroups.
+Researchers find opportunities to meet potential collaborators with shared interests, pilot funds that give them a way to initiate work, and incubators that enable early collaborations to grow into ongoing research projects and workgroups.

-In addition, faculty and students will benefit from being part of the broader community of higher educational institutions in the city of Atlanta, building upon Emory’s longstanding relationships with colleagues at Georgia Tech, Georgia State University, and the Atlanta University Center Consortium (including Clark Atlanta University, Morehouse College, Morehouse School of Medicine, and Spelman College).
+In addition, faculty and students benefit from being part of the broader community of higher educational institutions in the city of Atlanta, building upon Emory’s longstanding relationships with colleagues at Georgia Tech, Georgia State University, and the Atlanta University Center Consortium (including Clark Atlanta University, Morehouse College, Morehouse School of Medicine, and Spelman College).

 Learn more about the AI.Humanity Advisory Group